How Can Business Intelligence Leaders Adopt CCPA Compliance?

 A New World in Analytics is Dawning

-On the 1st of January 2020, the California Consumer Privacy Act (CCPA) will come into effect.
+Since the 1st January 2020, the California Consumer Privacy Act (CCPA) has come into effect.
 After GDPR came into play in 2018, and following major data privacy breach scandals such as the Cambridge Analytica Affair, California is taking the lead in the USA for data privacy.
 Since GDPR, individuals have been educated and been given new rights, making compliance the number three challenge for CISO’s across the world.
 Business Objects CCPA Compliance will impact a lot of organizations and these organizations will have to implement or update their processes in the way they manage personal data.
 A new data privacy world has emerged and it will be of no surprise when other states and countries follow suit.